18F/methods/_methods/stakeholder-and-user-interviews.md

 layout: card
 title: Stakeholder and user interviews
 permalink: /discover/stakeholder-and-user-interviews/
-description: A wide-spanning set of semi-structured interviews with anyone who has an interest in a project&rsquo;s success, including users.
+description: A wide-spanning set of semi-structured interviews with anyone who has an interest in a project's success, including users.
 category: Discover
-what: A wide-spanning set of semi-structured interviews with anyone who has an interest in a project&rsquo;s success, including users.
+what: A wide-spanning set of semi-structured interviews with anyone who has an interest in a project's success, including users.
 why: To build consensus about the problem statement and research objectives.
 timeRequired: 1–2 hours per interviewee
 ---